5 (New York City Subway service): Recent history

-On November 17, 2019, New York City Transit cut weekday evening 3, 4 and 5 service in order to accommodate planned subway work.
-This change, which was approved by the MTA Board on June 27, 2019, reduced the span of 5 service between Dyre Avenue and Bowling Green by one hour, from 11 p.m. to 10 p.m., with Dyre Avenue Shuttle service beginning an hour earlier.
-These changes in service were expected to save the agency $0.9 million annually.
-In addition, on this date, two reverse-peak 5 trains to Wakefield–241st Street began terminating at Gun Hill Road, running express north of East 180th Street.
+On November 17, 2019, New York City Transit made adjustments to weekday evening 3, 4, and 5 service in order to accommodate planned subway work.
+5 service between Dyre Avenue and Bowling Green was reduced by one hour, from 11 p.m. to 10 p.m., with Dyre Avenue Shuttle service beginning an hour earlier.
+This change, which was approved by the MTA Board on June 27, 2019, was expected to save the agency $900,000 annually.
+In addition, on this date, morning rush hour reverse-peak 5 trains that terminated at 241st Street began terminating at Gun Hill Road/White Plains Road, making express stops north of East 180th Street.

+In May 2025, as part of the 2025–2029 Capital Program, the MTA proposed that the 5 train be rerouted from Flatbush Avenue to New Lots Avenue at its southern end.
+The 5 would be rerouted along the IRT New Lots Line, sharing that route with a new 8 service that would operate along the Broadway–Seventh Avenue Line, while the 3 would take over the 5's routing to Flatbush Avenue.
+The proposal, first suggested in 2023 as part of the MTA's 20-year needs assessment, would remove a bottleneck at the Rogers Avenue Junction south of Franklin Avenue, where 5 express and 3 local trains must cross over each other's tracks.

 Route

 Service pattern

 The following table shows the lines used by the 5, with shaded boxes indicating the route at the specified times:

 Stations

 For a more detailed station listing, see the articles on the lines listed above.